Bitton railway station

 Bitton railway station is the main station (and headquarters) of the Avon Valley Railway.
 It is located near the village of Bitton, South Gloucestershire.

+The station was opened on 4 August 1869, however was shut due to the Beeching cuts, closing to freight trains on 5 July 1965, and to passengers on 7 March 1966.
+However, it was reopened by the Avon Valley Railway heritage railway in 1972.

+The station was served by the Midland Railway-operated Mangotsfield and Bath branch line, which now has become the Bristol and Bath Railway Path cycle route.

 Facilities

 Bitton station contains a booking office, gift shop and buffet - as well as a large outdoor seating area.
 These facilities are available to cyclists as well as railway visitors.

 On 3 September 2007, work began on the construction of a new buffet and toilet block.

 Services

 Regular services to Oldland Common and Avon Riverside stations run from April to October, mainly on weekends and school holidays.